 - Disaster recovery

 Altaro is an established backup vendor.
 Its main product is Altaro Hyper-V & VMware Backup & Replication.
 Altaro launched a free product called Free Windows Server Backup.
-You can backup Windows Physical Servers and in case of disaster, restore them to a virtual environment running on a Hyper-V. You can create a schedule and manage the product via the great looking local management console.
-It is easy to use, uses Altaro Inline deduplication so you can save on storage costs.
+You can back up Windows Physical Servers and in case of disaster, restore them to a virtual environment running on a Hyper-V. You can create a schedule and manage the product via the great-looking local management console.
+It is easy to use and uses Altaro Inline deduplication so you can save on storage costs.
 Just like it is P2V – Physical to virtual backup solution it is also a Disk2VHD solution.
 As this is a freeware product, support is done via forums, but it does have a vivid roadmap with many features like offsite copies.

 - Backup and Restore physical servers